-When released to the environment, nickel can be reasonably mobile, and in the aquatic environment can bioaccumulate in some organisms (USPHS 2000).

-Very small amounts of nickel have been shown to be essential for normal growth and reproduction in many species of animals, plants and micro-organisms (USPHS 2000, Alloway 1990).
-Human toxicity generally only result through intake of high levels of nickel (USPHS 2000).
+Nickel can be reasonably mobile when released to the environment, and can bioaccumulate in some organisms in the aquatic environment (USPHS 2000).
+Very small amounts of nickel have been shown to be essential for normal growth and reproduction in many species of animals, plants and micro organisms (USPHS 2000, Alloway 1990).
+Human toxicity generally only results through intake of high levels of nickel (USPHS 2000).